adevur/docker-easy-samba/docs/DOCUMENTATION.md

 }
 ```

-### `remote.hello()` method
+### `remote.getConfigPath()` method
-This method can be used to test connectivity towards a remote container using `EasySamba Remote API`.
-This method throws an error in case the remote container is not reachable, or in case the certificate is not valid, or in case the token is not correct.
+This method can be used to get the path where configuration files are located inside a remote container, using `EasySamba Remote API`.

 > NOTE: this function is async and returns a Promise.

 - ARGUMENTS: N/A

-- OUTPUT: it returns a Promise that resolves to string `"world"`; otherwise it throws an error
+- OUTPUT: it returns a Promise that resolves to a string that contains the path where configuration files are located inside the remote container

 - ERRORS: this is the list of possible error messages that can be thrown by this function: